Verity-Freedom/Tor-Bridges-Named/README.md

 Snowflake bridges are improvement upon Flashproxy.
 It sends your traffic through WebRTC, a peer-to-peer protocol with built-in NAT punching.

 Vanilla bridges are unobfuscated bridges.
+Very similar to usual relays, but not listed publicly like them.
 ```